 For the past few years, we’ve hosted Thanksgiving at our house, but this year we’re spending it in Cali with Scott’s big sister and her hubs.
 Actually, right now we’re flying over what looks to be a tundra in a plane that’s heated to approximately 147 degrees (Just checked the map – we’re just outside of Salt Lake City.
-Honestly was trying to figure out why Minneapolis to San Francisco involved Alaska).
+Honestly was trying to figure out why Minneapolis to San Francisco involved a flyover of Alaska).

-Cranberry Apple High Protein Oatmeal
+High Protein Cranberry Apple Oatmeal

 3/4 cup rolled oats